EulCau/SherringtonKirkpatrick/README.md

 with a corresponding minimum energy of -21.6217.

 Since this result is theoretically exact with 100% accuracy, no further datasets were tested using this method.
+From the data generation process, we can observe that the time required to find an optimal solution is approximately between 300 and 600 milliseconds.

 #### Generate Test Data